ryze312/Duck-Game-Music-Manager/README.md

 * Install it via manager

 ## How to Create Packs
-1. Create file structure like this
+1. Create file structure like this <br />

 ![Structure](DGMM/Structure.PNG?raw=true "File Structure")

 2. Place files inside: